Moaz615/Currency-Convertor/README.md

 ## 🚀 Quick Start

-### Option 1: Direct File Access
-Simply open `index.html` in your web browser to start using the application.
+Simply open [Currency Convertor](https://moaz615.github.io/Currency-Convertor/) in your web browser to start using the application.

 ## 📋 Prerequisites